Jordan bounds for volume-preserving Cremona groups: Introduction

-We extend the analysis to the geometric Jordan property, which further requires the abelian normal subgroup to be embedded in an algebraic torus.
-We show the weak geometric Jordan property for $\Bir(\Ptwo)$, which allows the abelian group $A$ in each finite subgroup $G$ to be not necessarily normal. \begin{definition} A group $\mathcal{G}$ has the \emph{weak geometric Jordan property} if there exists a constant $J$ such that any finite subgroup $G \leqslant \mathcal{G}$ contains an abelian subgroup $A \leqslant G$ with index $[G:A] \leq J$, and $A$ is contained in an algebraic torus of $\mathcal{G}$. \end{definition}
+We extend the analysis to the geometric Jordan property, which further requires the abelian normal subgroup to be contained in an algebraic torus.
+In a recent paper, Moraga discussed the geometric Jordan property for birational automorphism groups in the setting of cluster type varieties and posed the conjecture that the group \(\operatorname{Bir}(\mathbb{P}^n)\) satisfies the weak geometric Jordan property \cite[Conjecture 8.5]{moraga}.
+In this paper, we show that \(\operatorname{Bir}(\mathbb{P}^2)\) satisfies the geometric Jordan property.